Collections

 The house featured a large entrance hall, an immense fireplace catering for at least twelve people, a beautiful winding staircase leading up to the bedrooms.
 (It has been said that Sophia’s suite was made of Russian wood).
 There was a dining room off which was a conservatory.
 The maids’ rooms had a staircase to them from another wing of the house.
 Furniture had been collected from all over the world as had the trees and shrubs for the garden.

-The views are just as expansive as when Daniel Thornton stood there in wonderment over one hundred and forty years ago.
+The views from the top of Maungakawa are just as expansive as when the first Maori stood there in wonderment — and when Daniel Thornton was inspired to plan for a dream house he never got to see.
 Occasionally a bellbird is heard.